 When Dr. George Allen was finally able to acquire *Pietuszok

-PASB from Poland, *Pietuszok PASB had an enlarged heart
+RASB from Poland, *Pietuszok RASB had an enlarged heart

 and lived only long enough to sire two foal crops.